scylladb/scylla-manager/docs/source/install-scylla-manager-agent.rst

 The Scylla Manager Agent setup script automates configuration of Scylla Manager Agent by asking you some questions.
 It can be run in non-interactive mode by using flags.
+You will need to run this command as root or with sudo.

 .. note:: Make sure you run the Scylla Manager Agent setup script, and enable Scylla helper slice.
    The helper slice contains a cgroup definition that governs Scylla Manager Agent resources usage.